joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-08-08-buffons-prism.md

 but, by symmetry, these three sub-probabilities are the same, so

 $$ P(\text{one face only}) = 3 P(\text{top face only}).$$

+### Prism geometry

+the line segment is an awkard object to picture geometrically. we can clean things up by using a prism whose diagonal is the line segment. the prism crosses cell boundaries whenever the line segment does.

 any given prism can be defined in terms of the line segment length $\ell,$ the angle $\theta$ from the $x$-axis and the angle $\phi$ from the $z$-axis.